-While other smartphone makers are offering 5G phones this year, including Samsung, LG and OnePlus, it looks like Apple is sitting out the first wave.
+While other smartphone makers are offering 5G phones this year — Samsung and LG have already released 5G phones in the U.S. — iit looks like Apple is sitting out the first wave.
 A report in Bloomberg says that Apple likely won't deliver a 5G iPhone until 2020.
-This may not be a huge deal, as the major carriers will be rolling out their networks throughout 2019.
+(In fact, analyst Ming-Chi Kuo says all three iPhones coming out in 2020 will have 5G connectivity.)
+The lack of a 5G iPhone this year may not be a huge deal, as the major carriers will be rolling out their networks throughout 2019.

 One of the reasons Apple may have held out on adding 5G support to its phones is a years-long legal dispute with Qualcomm, which makes the 5G modems appearing in most 5G-ready phones debuting this year.
 Apple's current supplier, Intel, was ramping up its 5G modem production, causing some concern that a 5G iPhone may not even be ready by 2020.
-However, Apple and Qualcomm just resolved their dispute, so it's likely the 5G iPhone is back on track for next year.
-A separate report in The Information says that Apple is looking to develop its own modem, but that may not happen for a few years, especially after the settlement between Apple and Qualcomm.
+However, Apple and Qualcomm resolved their dispute, so it's likely the 5G iPhone is back on track for next year.

-Don't despair about 5G, though — connectivity could improve on the next iPhone if Apple adds support for Wi-Fi 6 to this year's models.
+Don't despair about the iPhone 11's lack of 5G, though — connectivity could improve on the next iPhone if Apple adds support for Wi-Fi 6 to this year's models.
 That comes from a Barclays analyst note obtained by MacRumors, and it would mean faster connectivity for the new phones.